MekaSaiKrishna/CMC/OrthoMat+OrthoCracks/documentation.md

 # Documentation:

-The UMATs are for the case of an Orthotropic Material with 3 isotropic cracks (i.e. the D<sup>cr</sup> matrix is of Orthotropic form)
+The UMATs are for the case of an Orthotropic Material with 3 Orthotropic cracks (i.e. the D<sup>cr</sup> matrix is of Orthotropic form)

 * *matrixInverse.for* : computes inverse of a matrix, solves linear system of equations (*solveLinSysLU()*)
 * *myStandardSupport.for* : computes principal stress values/principal directions